Features

 Why Polling?

 The Lichess streaming API can have random delays ranging from 3 to 60 seconds when delivering move updates.
 This makes it unreliable for real-time gameplay, especially in faster time controls.
-To work around this limitation, chess-tui implements an intelligent polling system that:
+To work around this limitation, chess-tui implements a continuous polling system that:

 How It Works

-This ensures you see moves as quickly as possible (within 3 seconds) regardless of stream delays, providing a smooth and responsive gameplay experience.
+This ensures you see moves as quickly as possible (within 3 seconds) regardless of stream delays, and allows you to make moves both in chess-tui and on the Lichess website while staying synchronized.